Go to Blazes (1942 film)

-Go to Blazes is a short 1942 British information film, produced by the Ministry of Information, directed by Walter Forde and starring Will Hay and Thora Hird.
-It was written by Diana Morgan and Angus MacPhail.
+Go to Blazes is a 1942 British short black and white humorous public information film directed by Walter Forde and starring Will Hay, Thora Hird and Muriel George.
+It was written by Diana Morgan and Angus MacPhail and produced for the Ministry of Information.

-Synopsis
+Plot

-When an incendiary bomb strikes his house during the Blitz, Hay fusses so ineptly with his extinguishing equipment that the bomb burns through the floor – and obligingly falls into a bucket of water in the basement.
+When an incendiary bomb strikes his house during the Blitz, father fusses so ineptly with his extinguishing equipment that the bomb burns through the floor – and obligingly falls into a bucket of water in the basement.
 When a second bomb strikes, his daughter shows him how to do the job properly.